Green Chile Mac and Cheese Stew

 Fire-Eater Mexican Corn

 This is my take on grilled Mexican corn.
-Normally, you season the corn-on-the-cob with cayenne pepper, but I prefer something with a little more flavor (but still have some heat).
-Steven Raichlen’s rub is the perfect mix for this Fire-Eater Mexican corn (and wings, and steak, and just about everything you make!).
-The rub adds just the right amount of spiciness.
+Normally, you season the corn-on-the-cob with cayenne pepper.
+But I prefer something with a little more flavor but still has some heat.
+Steven Raichlen’s rub is the perfect mix for this Fire-Eater Mexican corn.
+The rub adds just the right amount of spiciness to corn.
+It’s also great on wings, and steak, and just about everything else!

 Fire-Eater Mexican Corn